Economics; Decision-making; Statistics / Regression Analysis

 Definition

-- Marginal effect means the change in an outcome caused by one additional unit, one small increase, or one incremental change in an input, action, or condition.
+- A marginal effect is the extra change in an outcome that comes from one additional unit or one small adjustment in an input.

-- In economics, it usually refers to the additional benefit, cost, revenue, or satisfaction gained from one more unit.
+- In economics, it often means the added benefit, cost, revenue, or satisfaction from one more unit.

 Core Idea